What should you know about Indoor Air Quality?

 Homeowners are becoming increasingly aware of their environmental footprint.
 Most people do everything possible to retain heat within their homes, blocking up chimneys, insulating our walls and draught proofing vulnerable areas in our homes.
 This may be great for the winter months, making our homes warmer and more comfortable, however, the air inside our homes is locked in.
 This reduces the quality of the air which means the air we are breathing is stale.

-Is Poor Air Quality Related to Any Illnesses?
+Is Poor Indoor Air Quality Related to Any Illnesses?

 How can you reduce pollution inside your home?